lemachinarbo/RockCommerce-Tutorial/README.md

 All of this happens just by adding `$product->rcAttributes()` and `@click='addToCart'` to our product.
 Neat!

-### 2.3.1.
+### 3.3.1.
 Display Products in the Cart

-Alright, so far, so good, but we’re missing the products in the cart.
-First, let’s add some markup to get an idea of how it’ll look:
+Alright, so far, so good!
+Our customer can add products, but the products aren't showing up in the cart.
+Let’s add some markup to get a sense of how the cart will look:

 ```php
 <!-- Cart region -->